Tom94/tev/README.md

 ## Building tev

-All that is required for building __tev__ is a C++11-compatible compiler.
+All that is required for building __tev__ is a C++11-compatible compiler (C++17 on Windows).
 Begin by cloning this repository and all its submodules using the following command:
 ```sh
 $ git clone --recursive https://github.com/Tom94/tev
 ```